 Cancer clinical trials are research studies to find better ways to treat cancer.
 Clinical trials often compare the most accepted cancer treatment with a new treatment that physicians hope will be more effective.
 What physicians learn during these trials will help you, as well as other people with cancer — now and in the future.
-For more detailed information on cancer research in Georgia, you can view our Clinical Trials Brochure or visit our Cancer Center Library at any time.
+Clinical trials are available for many different kinds of cancer, and many stages of cancer treatment.
+Research is not just for patients who have exhausted all standard treatment options.
+We have trials available for newly diagnosed pateints, as well.
+For more detailed information on cancer research in Georgia, you can view our Clinical Trials Brochure.
+For a list of trials open at DeKalb Medical, click here.

 Is cancer research like cancer clinical trials available at DeKalb Medical?

 Yes.
 DeKalb Medical participates in a number of cancer clinical trials sponsored by some of the leading cancer research groups in the country.
 Our program is affiliated with many study bases, including the National Cancer Institute co-operative group studies.
-DeKalb Medical recently joined the National Surgical Adjuvant Breast and Bowel Project (NSABP).
-The NSABP is a clinical trials cooperative group supported by the National Cancer Institute that has enrolled more than 110,000 women and men in clinical trials in breast and colorectal cancer.
-Their presence at DeKalb Medical means that state-of-the-art clinical trials will be provided to our patients close to home.
+DeKalb Medical recently joined the Georgia Cares minority-based NCORP (NCI Community Oncology Research Program) based at Georgia Regents University Cancer Center.
+The Georgia Cares NCORP brings state-of-the-art clinical trials sponsored by the National Cancer Institute will be provided to our patients close to home.

 What are the different kinds of cancer trials that DeKalb Medical offers?

 DeKalb Medical participates in many types of cancer research, including: